geofoto/Data_Science_portfolio/README.md

 # Georgios Fotopoulos portfolio
 My personal Data Science portfolio hosted on Github Pages.

+## About

+Hello!
-## Welcome to my personal Data Science portfolio
+<p>My name is Georgios Fotopoulos and welcome to my personal portfolio.<br>
+I am an experienced Business Intelligence Specialist with a demonstrated history of working in the Information Technology and services industry.<br>
+I hold a Master's degree in Data Science and a Bachelor's degree in Computer Science and I have 10 years of hands-on experience, supporting business solution software and analyzing business operations.</p>

+## Index

 This repository holds all of my personal projects that I have done so far.
 Currently they have binned in three different categories:
 <ol>